Instagram/IGListKit/.github/CONTRIBUTING.md

 ## How we do major and minor releases

-Everything merges into master
-When we cut a release, we merge from 'master' into 'stable', tag, and push to CocoaPods.
+Everything merges into master.
+When we cut a release, we merge from `master` into `stable`, tag, and push to CocoaPods.

-Example:
+*Example:*

-if current release is 2.1.0, then any commits for 2.2.0 go into stable while commits for 3.0 would go to master.
+If current release is `2.1.0`, then any commits for `2.2.0` go into `stable` while commits for `3.0` would go to `master`.

 ## Testing

 Keep in mind that we want 99% test coverage at all times.
 If you add new code, please make sure it gets tested!

-When fixing bugs, try to recreate the bug in a unit and then fix the test.
+When fixing bugs, try to reproduce the bug in a unit test and then fix the test.
 This makes sure we never regress that issue again.

 ## Contributor License Agreement ("CLA")